 Mar 19: We’ll finish up with Planet Taco.
 We’ll also be joined by the taco crew from the High School for Community Leadership, and we’ll review “The Tamale Queen” and watch a bit of Taco Chronicles.

 Homework: Start reading Eating NAFTA, Chapter 1 and Chapter 2.

-Mar 23: Review of Eating NAFTA and listening to episode of Latino USA featuring Dr. Gálvez, “The NAFTA Diet.”
+Homework: Listen to episode of Latino USA featuring Dr. Gálvez, “The NAFTA Diet.”